Hugues Comlan Sossoukpè: Arrest and extradition

 On 8 July 2025, Sossoukpè travelled from Togo to Abidjan, Côte d'Ivoire, where he was invited to attend the inaugural Ivoire Tech Forum by Rockya Fofana, the deputy chief of staff of the Ministry of Digital Transition and Digitisation as a "recognised journalist in the sub-region".
 Overnight on 10 and 11 July, Sossoukpè was arrested in his hotel room and transported directly to Félix Houphouët-Boigny International Airport, where he was extradited via a chartered plane to Cotonou, Benin.
 Later on 11 July, he was reported missing by family members who had been unable to contact him.
 Initial media reports erroneously reported that he had been arrested in Togo.

 Local media in Benin reported that Sossoukpè had been presented before the Court for the Repression of Economic Offences and Terrorism on 11 July before being detained at a prison in Ouidah, though this was not initially confirmed by either Beninese or Ivorian authorities.
 Banouto also reported that an international arrest warrant had been issued for Sossoukpè by the Beninese judiciary.
 Sossoukpè made a further court appearance on 14 July, with his lawyers confirming that he had been charged with inciting rebellion; inciting hatred and violence; harassment through electronic communication; and apologising for terrorism.
 A Judge for Liberty and Detention remanded Sossoukpè for the duration of the investigation in Ouidah.

 In September 2025, Reporters Without Borders reported that Ali Moumouni, an Olofofo contributor and colleague of Sossoukpè's, had been detained since 16 July, a week after Sossoukpè's arrest.
 He remains in pre-trial detention as of October 2025.

+On 19 December 2025, the President of the Investigation Commission of the Court for the Suppression of Economic Offences and Terrorism published an avis aux avocats stating that a hearing would be held in respect of Sossoukpè's case on 26 December.